Tengzin/cc3k/README.md

 A simple implementation of a classic dungeon-crawling game.

 ### Usage
 Simply compile and run the executable created.
+Instructions will be given in-game.
 ```
 make
 ```